Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Non-degenerate spectral networks

 \chapter{Non-degenerate spectral networks}

-\begin{adjustwidth}{15pt}{15pt} \textit{ {We motivate the introduction of spectral networks from the point of view of the construction of a non-abelianization map.
-Path lifting for ramified coverings can give a first way to construct such a map.
-Then we define spectral networks on ciliated surfaces.
-We start with the simplest case called \textit{small spectral network} and then give a general definition.
-Further, we describe a path lifting rule using spectral networks which generalizes the usual path lifting property for non-ramified coverings, making it homotopy invariant also for ramified coverings.}} \end{adjustwidth}
+\abstract{The introduction of spectral networks is motivated from the point of view of the construction of a non-abelianization map.
+Then spectral networks on ciliated surfaces are defined.
+We start with the simplest case of \textit{small spectral networks} and then give a more general definition of non-degenerate spectral networks.
+Two different approaches to the construction of spectral networks are presented: the first is purely topological and combinatorial and works for ciliated surfaces $S$ with punctures without any additional structure.
+The second, called WKB-spectral network, is rather analytic, with a choice of complex structure on $S$.
+Not all general spectral networks can be realized using this analytic construction.
+Further, we describe a path lifting rule using spectral networks which generalizes the usual path lifting property for non-ramified coverings, and which is homotopy invariant for ramified coverings.}